 FIELD TRIPS

-Field trips are an extension of the classroom, and as such students are under the jurisdiction of all school rules and regulations.
+Field trips are an extension of the classroom, and as such, students are under the jurisdiction of all school rules and regulations.
 All students on field trips have the responsibility of enhancing the image of Hodgeman County Elementary School through their positive behavior and manner.
 Any deviation from that norm may result in the student being restricted from school-sponsored field trips in the future, as well as other appropriate discipline measures.

-FIRE AND TORNADO DRILLS
+FIRE, TORNADO AND CRISIS DRILLS

-A fire drill is conducted at least once each month during the school year in accordance with Kansas School Code.
-Tornado drills are held periodically during the year in order that students know the proper procedure in case of a disaster that might occur in connections with weather conditions.
+There will be 4 fire, 2 tornado and 3 crisis drills conducted throughout the school year in accordance with Kansas School Code.
+These drills will be conducted to ensure that students know the proper procedure in case of a disaster that might occur.

-Please check with your teacher for proper exit routes for fire drills and for proper procedure for tornado drills.
-Once outside the school, or in the hallways, you are to remain with your class for the entire period of time.
+Please check with your teacher for proper exit routes for fire drills and for proper procedures for tornado drills.
+Once outside the school or in the hallways, you are to remain with your class for the entire period of time.
 In the case of a fire drill, fire or other emergency situation, FOLLOW THE DIRECTIONS OF YOUR TEACHER.

 GRIEVANCE PROCEDURE

 Many times problems can be solved quickly if the parties involved simply meet and discuss the problem as soon as it arises.
-Once the teacher is aware of the problem it can usually be eliminated.
-If anytime during the year there arises a problem in which a student or parent feels something must be done to correct or change a situation, the following procedure is advised:
+Once the teacher is aware of the problem, it can usually be eliminated.
+If anytime during the year a problem arises in which a student or parent feels something must be done to correct or change a situation, the following procedure is advised:

 Go to the teacher.
 Make an appointment to discuss the problem.
-If you are not satisfied, proceed to #2
+If you are not satisfied, proceed to #2.

 Consult the principal.
-If the problem is not resolved, the patron shall sign a formal complaint, listing the grievances in writing.
+If the problem is not resolved, the parent should submit a formal complaint that lists the grievances in writing.
+The written complaint must give date, comments, and bear the signature of the parent.
 The document shall be left with the principal.
-After a formal complaint has been filed concerning school personnel, that person must sign the complaint.
+After a formal complaint has been filed concerning school personnel, the school employee must sign the complaint.
 This is merely an acknowledgment; signing does not constitute an admission of guilt or innocence.
-This written complaint must give date, comments, and bear the signature of the patron.
+The school employee will also be given an opportunity to respond in writing.
 Then proceed to # 3.

-The building principal, teacher and patron shall meet with the superintendent and if the problem still is not resolved, proceed to #4.
+The building principal, teacher and parent shall meet with the superintendent and if the problem still is not resolved, proceed to #4.

 The superintendent will place the formal complaint on the agenda at the next regular meeting of the Board of Education.